S$ 144 Find Cheap Flights from Singapore to Australia

 • What is the cheapest time of day to fly to Australia?

-The cheapest time of day to fly to Australia is generally in the afternoon, when retur flights cost S$ 496 on average.
-Morning departures are around 1% cheaper than evening flights, on average.
-The most expensive time of day to fly to Australia is generally at night, which is peak travel time and where the average cost of a ticket is S$ 728.
+The cheapest time of day to fly to Australia is generally in the morning, when retur flights cost S$ 584 on average.
+The most expensive time of day to fly to Australia is generally at night, which is peak travel time and where the average cost of a ticket is S$ 686.

 Reviews of the top 5 airlines flying from Singapore to Australia